David A. Rausch

-David A. Rausch (1947-2023) is an author and former Professor of History at Ashland University in Ohio.
+David A. Rausch (1947-2023) was an author and Professor of History at Ashland University in Ohio.

+Early life

+Rausch was born on June 22, 1947 in Warren, Ohio, to Samuel Albert Rausch and Marion June Palette Rausch.

-Education and Career
+Education and career

-Dr. Rausch received his M.A. in History from Youngstown State University in 1973 with a thesis "The Historical Jesus: A Current Perspective," and his Ph.D. in History from Kent State University in 1978 with a thesis "Proto-Fundamentalism's Attitudes toward Zionism, 1878–1918."
+Rausch received his M.A. in History from Youngstown State University in 1973 with a thesis "The Historical Jesus: A Current Perspective," and his Ph.D. in History from Kent State University in 1978 with a thesis "Proto-Fundamentalism's Attitudes toward Zionism, 1878–1918."

-He spent most of his academic career as a Professor at Ashland University in Ohio—first as Professor of Church History and Judaic Studies at Ashland Theological Seminary (a seminary associated with The Brethren Church and graduate school within Ashland University) from 1980-1990, then as Professor of History at Ashland University from 1990 to 2005.
+He spent most of his academic career as a Professor at Ashland University in Ohio — first as Professor of Church History and Judaic Studies at Ashland Theological Seminary (a seminary associated with The Brethren Church and graduate school within Ashland University) from 1980-1990, then as Professor of History at Ashland University from 1990 to 2005.
 He served as Chair of the History and Political Science Department at Ashland University.

-Rausch has written hundreds of articles and at least thirty-nine books.
+Rausch wrote hundreds of articles more than three dozen books.

+Death

+Rausch died on January 4, 2023, aged 75.